SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 Multiprocessing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For a full code example on multiprocessing see :ref:`example-04`
+For an  example on multiprocessing see :ref:`example-04`.

-The following code snippet shows how to enable multiprocessing with 4 cpus.
-The config parameters are passed to the Environment and will also be added to your trajectory and hdf5 file.
+The following code snippet shows how to enable multiprocessing with 4 cpus and a queue.

 .. code-block:: python